steven-ferguson/knex-cleaner/README.md

 # knex-cleaner
-Helper function to clean a MySQL database with knex
+Helper library to clean a PostgreSQL, MySQL or SQLite3 database tables using Knex.
+Great for integration tests.

 ###Installation
 ```